katzenpost/docs/drafts/mix_plugin_subscription.rst

 For each spool, the server application maintains a list of current subscription IDs.

-FIXME: Some applications may not make a given "spool" available to more than one client.
-Not all uses of this API will necessarily map cleanly to the concept of a spool in so far as the internal datastructures within the application itself may not resemble a spool whatsoever.

 Upon receiving a subscribe(subscription_id, spool_id, last_message_id)
 message, the server application adds the subscription ID to that spool's list of subscriptions.
 If the spool contains any messages